EleniSevastaki/elenisevastaki.github.io/_posts/2022-09-14-Getting-started-with-3D-printing.md

 Save it your Sdcard that goes with your printer

-Machine instructions:
+**Machine instructions:**

-Start by choosing your filament and vut the edge in a diagonal way for an easier insert
+Start by choosing your filament and cut the edge in a diagonal way for an smooth insert

 Insert the filament